 - Vegetarian avgolemono: If you eat eggs but not meat, you can enjoy a plant-based version of this soup.
 Simply follow Part 2 of the recipe.
-Swap chicken stock for vegetable, add a few cups of diced vegetables, some garlic, a can of chickpeas and orzo and cook as per Part 2 of the recipe.
+Swap chicken stock for vegetables, add a few cups of diced vegetables, some garlic, a can of chickpeas and orzo and cook as per Part 2 of the recipe.
 Stir in the lemon egg sauce at the end.

 Speedy Instant Pot Avgolemono

 Use pre-cooked chicken (e.g. leftover roast chicken or rotisserie deli chicken) and store-bought chicken stock and start at Part 2 of the recipe, which will skip 30 minutes.
 Pronto!

 Thickened with fragrant and tangy lemony egg sauce, this luxurious Greek Instant Pot chicken lemon soup is silky and rich with no cream or dairy in sight.
 It’s one of the best chicken soup recipes out there so make sure to give a try in your pressure cooker.

 2 chicken breasts (with or without the bone, skin off)

 2 chicken thighs (skin off, thigh and leg)

 1 cube chicken stock or 1 tablespoon chicken stock powder